 Losing your job can be a daunting life experience.
 However with the right plan and a positive attitude, you have the power to turn a challenging situation into an amazing new career opportunity.

 Need more guidance during this transition?
-Check out my Job Search Toolkit.
-Or contact me to schedule a complimentary 20-minute telephone consultation to determine what you need to do to fast track your job search and help get your career back on track.
+Contact me to schedule a complimentary 20-minute telephone consultation to determine what you need to do to fast track your job search and help get your career back on track.

 Author: Joanne Loberg of JL Careers Inc. is a Certified Executive Coach and Internationally Certified Career Management Professional.
 She has a reputation as a highly sought after Career Consultant and she has been referred to as “an absolute expert at navigating the complex territory of career advancement.”
 Copyright JL Careers Inc. All rights reserved.